Stony Brook, NY

 Your swimmer understands the core components of backstroke, now begin to master the subtle skills that will help your swimmer compete at a higher level.
 Participants will practice using their core to create rotation as well as a stable and balanced stroke, build a powerful pull with a strategic use of stroke rate, and use their kick as a dominant propulsive force.

-- Body Position: Participants will work with Olympic gold medalist Tyler Clary to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.
+- Body Position: Participants will work with Olympic gold medalist Tyler Clary and Coach Brett Hawke to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.

 - Kick: Have you ever noticed how many swimmer's knees break the surface when they kick in backstroke.
 This means that the swimmer is kicking with their knees which is less efficient than kicking from their hip.
-Tyler will help swimmers maintain maximum propulsion with the proper kicking technique.
+Your clinicians will help swimmers maintain maximum propulsion with the proper kicking technique.

 - Pull: It is very important for swimmers to bend their elbow very early in the pull so that they can get an early catch for an immediate and powerful press back into the water.